velascoandres/excalibur/README.md

 ## API REST
-Like `Django-Rest-Framework` you can get a generic API for especific an `entity`, so you need to extends your controller class from ``ApiController``, But your controller class needs to make use of the following classes.
+Like `Django-Rest-Framework` you can get a generic API for an especific `entity`, so you need to extends your controller class from ``ApiController``, But your controller class needs to make use of the following classes:

 If you want the entity has an auntoincremental id column, createdAt, updatedAt columns, you need to extends from `AbstractEntity`